FreeCAD/FreeCAD-documentation/wiki/Exposing_C++_to_Python.md

 # Exposing C++ to Python

-{{VeryImportantMessage|This documentation is a stub and needs more work, perhaps a written example + links to commits demonstrating in the commit history}}
+**This documentation is a stub and needs more work, perhaps a written example + links to commits demonstrating in the commit history**

 ## How to expose c++ functionality to Python